 Reporting to the Director of Information Technology, the Project Manager will be a key contributor in assuring the success of the NHEC strategic goals.
 This position will help define a project management environment and supporting culture throughout the organization.
 The Project Manager will be responsible for personally managing key projects while also providing leadership in mentoring other employees learning the new project management culture.

-- Establishing a new project management organization based on solid project management best practices.
+- Establish a new project management organization based on solid project management best practices and methodologies

-- Responsible for assessing and reporting priority risks early in the project life cycle.
+- Is responsible for assessing and reporting priority risks early in the project life cycle

-- Five to ten years of recent experience managing medium to large technical projects.
+- 4 – 8 years of recent experience managing medium to large technical projects

-- Must be proficient with the latest project portfolio management tools.
+- Must be proficient and have experience with project portfolio management tools and methodologies such as Srum, Agile, etc.

 - Must be able to handle multiple projects simultaneously, while identifying priorities, communicating progress and ensuring deadlines are met